- What is the mission of the library?

-Use “My Account” in the library’s Online Catalog to see what items you have checked out, if you owe a fine, or to place a hold on checked-out material.
-To use the “My Account” feature, contact the Steen Library or the Nacogdoches Public Library for assistance.
+Use “My Library Account” in the library’s Online Catalog to see what items you have checked out, if you owe a fine, pay your fines by credit card, or to place a hold on checked-out material.
+To use the “My Library Account” feature, contact the Steen Library or the Nacogdoches Public Library for assistance.

 What rooms are available for meetings and group study?

-Group study rooms on the 3rd and 4th floors are available on a first-come, first-served basis.
+Group study rooms on the 3rd and 4th floors are available on a first-come, first-served basis, and are limited to SFA students, staff, and faculty.
 There are eight such rooms on the 3rd floor, and ten on the 4th floor.
 The Wyatt Room on the first floor can be reserved for university-related receptions, large group meetings, lectures, etc. Capacity seating ranges from 60 to 100 people.
 Contact the Circulation Desk (468-1497) to reserve the Wyatt Room.
 Interactive Library Map

 Whom do I contact about getting my dissertation or thesis bound?

 Where can I have a snack or beverage?